History of LaMelo Ball in Timeline

 On January 13, 2018, LaMelo Ball made his professional debut with Prienai, going scoreless in five minutes against Lietkabelis.

-On May 4, 2018, LaMelo Ball signed with the Los Angeles Ballers of the Junior Basketball Association (JBA), a league created by his father.
+On May 4, 2018, LaMelo Ball signed with the Los Angeles Ballers of the Junior Basketball Association (JBA).

 November 5, 2018: Joined SPIRE Institute and Academy

-On November 5, 2018, LaMelo Ball joined SPIRE Institute and Academy in Geneva, Ohio, after skipping his junior year and part of his senior year to play professionally.
+On November 5, 2018, LaMelo Ball joined SPIRE Institute and Academy in Geneva, Ohio.

-On November 10, 2018, LaMelo Ball debuted for SPIRE Institute, recording 20 points, 13 assists, and five rebounds in a win over The Hill School.
+On November 10, 2018, LaMelo Ball debuted for SPIRE, recording 20 points, 13 assists, and five rebounds in a win over The Hill School.

-In November 2018, LaMelo Ball expressed interest in playing college basketball upon returning to high school, despite concerns about his eligibility.
+In November 2018, despite questions surrounding his eligibility, LaMelo Ball expressed interest in playing college basketball upon his return to high school.

-In 2018, LaMelo Ball remained a five-star recruit when he returned to high school after a professional stint.
+When LaMelo Ball returned to high school after a professional stint in 2018, he remained a five-star recruit.

 On June 17, 2019, LaMelo Ball signed a two-year contract with the Illawarra Hawks of the Australian-based National Basketball League (NBL).

-August 2019: Named Leader of the New School
+August 2019: Leader of the New School Award

 In August 2019, after playing for No Shnacks at the Drew League, LaMelo Ball was named Leader of the New School, an award honoring the league's top rookie.